jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 ## But won't I need to keep updating old tests if I write them before implementation?

 No, not really.
-Ideally once you write a test, it should be immutable as long as your requirements aren't changing.
+Ideally once you write a test, it should be immutable as long as the requirement doesn't change.

-If you find yourself doing TDD, and then going back over old-tests then a couple of things might be happening:
+If you find yourself doing TDD, and then going back over old-tests a lot then a couple of things might be going wrong:

 ### Too much code too soon